“Delivering” the Call the Midwife Location Tour at The Historic Dockyard Chatham

 We’re seeing more young people on the tours these days - the younger generation connecting with the past and being shown an insight to a far simpler childhood.
 It’s nice to see mothers, daughters and grandmothers experiencing the tours together!

-If you’ve not yet had the opportunity to experience the Call the Midwife Official Location Tour, don’t miss your opportunity as spaces are filling up fast in 2019.
+If you’ve not yet had the opportunity to experience the Call the Midwife Official Location Tour, don’t miss your opportunity as spaces are filling up fast.
 Don’t forget that included within your tour is full access to The Historic Dockyard Chatham on the day of your visit – with 3 Historic Warships, 10 Museum Galleries and 80 acres of the most complete dockyard of the age of sail to explore.

 Visit https://thedockyard.co.uk/whats-on/call-the-midwife-location-tours/ to find out more and book.